cineonizer/todo-list/README.md

 * Practiced utilizing classes to create todo items objects.
 * Tried to apply object-oriented programming principles as best as I could.
 * Practiced Single Responsibility Principle to clean up code and separate logic from DOM related code.
-* Again utilizied localStorage to store the user's todo list.
+* Utilized localStorage again to store the user's todo list.
 * More practice with setting up my projects with Webpack.